 Why Travel to See the Bluebells in the Woods?

-An endless sea of blue dotted the usually green forest floor.
-The sweet smell of the blossoming flowers punctuated the fresh air and I am dancing between the streaks of light, escaping through the dense canopy.
-That is what I had always imagined my visit to England in spring to be like.
-As with most expectations, that never quite came to pass.
-But this year was different.
-This year, I would see the bluebells in London and Brighton!
+An endless sea of blue dotting the usually green forest floor.
+The sweet smell of the blossoming flowers punctuating the fresh air and you dancing between the streaks of light through the fresh green tree cover.
+That is what a walk through the bluebell woods is like.

 And so I did an extensive google search for bluebells in London and ended up rather confused.
 Everything cool seemed to be hours away and hard to reach via public transport.
 Mulling it over and munching on my breakfast, a divine force seemed to be at work when suddenly the Woodland Trust appeared on the TV screen to talk about British bluebells.

 Did you know that British bluebells are very much different from other bluebells in that they are droopy, curled and very fragrant?
 I didn’t either.
 Even better than this knowledge, was the link that pointed to a list of registered bluebells of England!
 This way I would surely find bluebells in London.

 I recommend scheduling in at least a fair amount of time in London to be able to go on day trips depending on the weather.
 You can already do great sightseeing done in London in four days, so maybe plan an entire week to have three days spare?

 What to Pack for a Bluebell Day Trip

 You know that the weather in the British spring can be rather fickle.
 Especially if you don’t have the luxury of waiting out rainy days during your limited time in England, you better come prepared for rainy or at least windy days.